klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

 # Limitations of Freeplane

 Freeplane has a few limitations.
-Some of these could well be improved in future iterations as the open source sofware develops.
+Some of these could well be improved in future iterations as the open source software develops.

 1. **Exporting as HTML is all right**: Exporting as HTML gives you a webpage with drop down divs for each node.
 It's not completely awful, but it really doesn't capture the intricacy of a mind map.
 It would be great if Freeplane could export a map as an HTML page that emulates the entire map in all its tree-ness, but it just doesn't do that yet.
 1. **Exporting as an Image doesn't exit**: As far as I can tell, you can't just export a map as a super high resolution png.
 You could take screenshots and chop them together, but that's not efficient.